Peñasco Blanco and Supernova Pictograph Trail

 Fee: $8.00.
 The park entry fee is payable at the visitor's center.
 This fee is good for seven days in the park.

-When to hike: All year.
-Summer will be hot; be sure to bring enough water.
+Season: All year.
+Summer will be hot; be sure to bring enough water, sunscreen, and a hat.

 You must stay on the trail.
 They are serious about this and we know of someone who received a ticket for leaving one of the other trails in the park.